kayak23/SShell/REPORT.md

 ## Overview
 The program SSHELL provides the basic functionality of a Shell: a service that interprets input from the user in the form of command-line arguments and executes them.
-Additionally, this program provides a variety of essential built-in commands for managing the user's working environment, supports the use of common meta-characters for managing input and output redirection, and maintains a stable runtime environment by properly handling errors.
+Additionally, SSHELL provides a variety of essential built-in commands for managing the user's working environment, supports the use of common meta-characters for managing input and output redirection, and maintains a stable runtime environment by properly handling errors.

 ### Architecture
 The implementation of SSHELL adheres to this general architecture: